Biden is off on details of his uncle's WWII death as he calls Trump unfit to lead the military

 The agency said Finnegan was a passenger on the plane when it was lost.
 "He has not been associated with any remains recovered from the area after the war and is still unaccounted-for,” according to the agency.

-The White House did not immediately comment on the discrepancy between the agency’s records and Biden’s account.
+White House spokesman Andrew Bates did not address the discrepancy between the agency’s records and Biden’s account when he issued a statement on the matter.

+“President Biden is proud of his uncle’s service in uniform,“ Bates said, adding Finnegan ”lost his life when the military aircraft he was on crashed in the Pacific after taking off near New Guinea."

+Biden "highlighted his uncle’s story as he made the case for honoring our ‘sacred commitment ... to equip those we send to war and take care of them and their families when they come home,’ and as he reiterated that the last thing American veterans are is ‘suckers’ or ‘losers.’”

 The Democratic president also misstated when uncles enlisted in the military, saying they joined “when D-Day occurred, the next day,” in June 1944, when they actually joined weeks after the Dec.
 7, 1941, attack on Pearl Harbor.